 What We All Can Do to Help Protect Against Wildfire

 - While the Fire Department and many residents routinely patrol the island looking for fire or restricted activities during times when the risk of fire is High or Extreme, we can all assist by observing.
 If you smell smoke, check it out immediately and, if you come upon a fire call 911.
 If you smell suspicious smoke and cannot find its source, it’s better to be safe than sorry, call 911.

 - If you come upon someone smoking in the woods or on a trail, try to reason with them about the potential for wildfire from cigarettes and matches.

-- You can learn about the current status of burning restrictions at anytime by checking the Fire Department’s website (www.denmanfire.ca); by listening to the message on the Fire Department’s telephone answering machine (250-335-0345) or, by reading the message on our billboard on Denman Road in the downtown area.
+- You can learn about the current status of burning restrictions at anytime by checking the Fire Department’s website (www.denmanfire.ca); by listening to the message on the Fire Department’s telephone answering machine (250-335-0345) , by reading the message on our billboard on Denman Road in the downtown area or, by reading notifications on social media, including Facebook, Instagram, and TikTok.
 Complete burning ban notices are posted on the Fire Department billboards in the downtown area and at the Firehall as well as other strategic locations.

 - You should be aware that, being a volunteer fire department, the fire hall is not continuously staffed and messages left on the answering machine will not always be picked-up immediately.
 If your message requires immediate attention to an emergency situation, please do not leave a message on the machine.
 Call 911 and their dispatchers will immediately be in touch with Denman Island Fire Department personnel.